diamante-io/Aurora/services/aurora/internal/docs/reference/endpoints/transactions-single.md

 ### Warning - failed transactions

-Transaction can be successful or failed (failed transactions are also included in DiamNet ledger).
+Transaction can be successful or failed (failed transactions are also included in Diamnet ledger).
 Always check it's status using `successful` field!

 ## Request